measure-sh/measure/docs/hosting/README.md

 ### 4. Configure and start your self hosted measure instance

-Once installation is complete, you'll be presented with the Measure configuration wizard.
+During installation, you'll be presented with the Measure configuration wizard.

 For the first prompt, it'll ask for a namespace for your company or team.
 This typically will be your company or team's name.
 If trying out individually, feel free to set any name.